rotki/rotki/docs/usage_guide.rst

 Changing the Profit Currency
 =============================

 rotki calculates everything, including your total profit/loss during the PnL report into a given fiat currency.
 This is what we call the ``profit_currency``.
 By default this is USD.
-You can easily change this setting by clicking on the currency icon the top right menu and changing it to the currency you are using.
+You can easily change this setting by clicking on the currency icon in the top right menu and changing it to the currency you are using.

 .. image:: images/sc_profit_currency.png
    :alt: Changing the profit currency